Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 6. Round off

-Depending on the institution, you might need to round off the final GPA to the nearest decimal point, usually up to one or two decimal places.
+Depending on the institution, you might need to round off the final GPA to the nearest decimal point.

-Remember that different Canadian institutions may have slight variations in their GPA scales or may use different weighting systems.
+Different Canadian institutions may have slight variations in their GPA scales or use different grading systems.

-The grading system in Canada is a critical component of the education system that plays a vital role in determining the academic progress and success of students.
+The grading system in Canada plays a vital role in determining student's academic progress.
 It provides an objective, consistent, and fair method of evaluating academic achievement and encourages learners to strive for excellence.

 Frequently asked questions